Rock Machine Motorcycle Club: Quebec Biker war

 Faucher, had been the President of the Rock Machine Quebec City chapter prior to his promotion to National President, he had gained wide attention in underworld circles by blowing up the Hells Angels clubhouse in Quebec City in February 1997 and after the Rock Machine's leader Claude "Ti-Loup" Vézina was arrested for drug smuggling, he became the Rock Machine's new leader on 11 September 1997.
-Faucher decided the best hope for the Rock Machine was to have the club absorbed into the Bandidos, the second-largest outlaw biker club in the world.

 On 23 August 1998, a team of Rock Machine killers consisting of Frédéric Faucher, Gerald Gallant, and Marcel Demers rode by on their motorcycles and gunned down Paolo Cotroni in his driveway.
 Cotroni was killed partly to gain the favor of the Rizzutos and partly because he was a friend of Boucher.

 On 8 September 1998, Johnny Plescio, a founding member of the Rock Machine, was at his Laval home watching television when his cable was severed.
 As he rose to see what was wrong with his television, 27 bullets went through Plescios's living room window, 16 of which struck him.
 At Plescio's funeral, a flower arrangement appeared bearing the word Bandidos, which was the first sign that the Bandidos Motorcycle Club of Texas was taking an interest in the Rock Machine.

-On October 28, 1998.
-Police arrested 25 Rock Machine members and associates as they we're eating dinner in the restaurant of a downtown hotel.
+On 28 October 1998.
+Police arrested 25 Rock Machine members and associates as they were eating dinner in the restaurant of a downtown hotel.
 The men were forced to lie facedown on the ground, they were searched, and then placed under arrest.
-Richard Lagacé and Denis Belleau were among those arrested, many were freed the next day, after swearing to stay away from the others that were picked up by police.
+Richard Lagacé and Denis Belleau were among those arrested.
+Many were freed the next day, after swearing to stay away from the others who were picked up by police.

-Disaster struck the Dark Circle, when one of their number, Salvatore Brunnettii, a restaurateur, bar owner and drug dealer, defected to the Hells Angels and gave them a list of the remaining members of the Dark Circle which basically led to their collapse, leaving the Rock Machine and fragmented members of the "Alliance" to face the Hells Angels and their support clubs.
+Disaster struck the Dark Circle when one of their number, Salvatore Brunnettii, a restaurateur, bar owner and drug dealer, defected to the Hells Angels and gave them a list of the remaining members of the Dark Circle.
+This basically led to their collapse, leaving the Rock Machine and fragmented members of the "Alliance" to face the Hells Angels and their support clubs.

 By 1999 the Rock Machine MC were seriously looking to align itself with longtime Hells Angels rivals the Bandidos Motorcycle Club as the other factions in the Alliance had been devastated, with the Rock Machine itself receiving substantial losses.
-During May 1999 the Rock Machine Motorcycle Club became a 'Hang-around" club for the Bandidos.
+In May 1999 the Rock Machine Motorcycle Club became a "hang-around" club for the Bandidos.